engichang1467/engichang1467/README.md

 -->

-- 🌱 I’m currently studying computer science at Simon Fraser University (SFU)
+- 🌱 I’ve graduated with the degree of computer science at Simon Fraser University (SFU)
-- 🔭 I’m currently looking for Software Engineer Internship/Co-op
+- 🔭 I’m currently working as a Software Engineer who specialized in both Machine Learning and Computer Vision
 - 📫 You can reach me at mca183@sfu.ca

 ### Connect with me: